-Eric Cheung is a researcher at the Manchester Metropolitan University based within the Manchester School of Architecture with interests in urbanism, systems and computational thinking.
-He engages in teaching within the CPU MArch atelier at the Manchester School of Architecture since 2014, with a particular focus on computational thinking and digital design.
+Dr Eric Cheung has been a researcher at the Manchester Metropolitan University based within the Manchester School of Architecture with interests in urbanism, systems and computational thinking.
+He engages in teaching within the CPU MArch atelier at the Manchester School of Architecture since 2014, with a particular focus on computational thinking and design.
 He had been a design studio tutor at the University of Nottingham from 2010 to 2013.

 In parallel to research, he is a fully qualified architect with over five years of working experiences in architectural practice.
 He has been involved in high profile large mixed-use and small-scale developments in the UK and architectural design competitions of various scales as a key team member in many commended and prize-winning designs.

-He is engaged in his research and inquiry into the development of new design software and applications of algorithms, multi-agent simulation, computer geometry and graph-based data structures in architecture and the built environment.
+He is currently engaged in his independent inquiry into the research and development of new design software and applications of algorithms, multi-agent simulation, computer geometry and graph-based data structures in architecture and the built environment.

 People | October 22, 2016 8:39 pm